descalzi/airspace/SETUP.md

 ### Security Notes

 - All variables prefixed with `VITE_` are exposed to the browser
-- These are public-facing credentials (used client-side)
+- API credentials are stored securely in the backend server, not in the frontend
-- Never commit API keys to version control
+- Only the backend URL is exposed to the client
-- Rotate credentials if accidentally exposed
+- Never commit sensitive credentials to version control

 ### For Production Deployment